FlorianKempenich/The-Gate/README.md

 - Want to serve different services depending on the url path?
 No problem!
 - Be creative...

-### The Gate helps with your certificate challenges
+### The Gate helps you with your certificate challenges

 - It serves a static directory under `www.yourdomain.com/.well-knows/`
 - No setup, just `up` and that directory is served.